-In the French-speaking city of Neuchâtel, Switzerland, you can find the only hotel in Europe built on stilts.
-The five-star Hotel Palafitte is situated on the shores of Lac de Neuchâtel, the biggest lake contained entirely within Switzerland.
+In the French-speaking city of Neuchâtel, Switzerland, you can find the only hotel in Europe built on stilts at the Hotel Palafitte.
+This five-star hotel sits on the shores of Lac de Neuchâtel, the biggest lake contained entirely within Switzerland.
 Its restaurant, La Table de Palafitte, underwent a complete renovation in recent years.
-With an emphasis on local market produce and regional food products, I gladly accepted an invitation to dine at this restaurant, which has earned 14 out of 20 points from Gault & Millau.
+Given its emphasis on local and seasonal products, I gladly accepted an invitation to dine at this restaurant, which has earned 14 out of 20 points from Gault & Millau.

 Le Bar at the Hotel Palafitte

 While we bypassed the bar on the way to the restaurant, I thought it looked like a great place to grab a drink after work.
 Also, the bar has an absinthe fountain, should you desire to try it out.
 According to the bar menu, it stocks three different local absinthes: Bovet, Larusée and Kübler.
 In May 2016, the cocktail of the month was the Sainte bleue, made with Larusée absinthe, lemon and pineapple.

 The bar has indoor and outdoor seating.
 You can order from the bar menu starting from 11:30 a.m. until 10:30 p.m.
 On the menu, you’ll find dishes that also highlight regional products.
-These include dishes like the Bleuchâtel burger, made with a local blue cheese (CHF 36), or a sandwich wrap made with féra fumée, a smoked lake fish (CHF 28).
+These include dishes such as the Bleuchâtel burger, made with a local blue cheese (CHF 36).
+You will also find a sandwich wrap made with féra fumée, a smoked lake fish (CHF 28).

 La Terrasse at the Hotel Palafitte

-For our wine, my husband and I selected a glass of 2014 Libertin, a mixture of Cabernet Sauvignon and Merlot from Vins Keller, and a glass of 2015 Pinot Gris from Château d’Auvernier, respectively.
-I am not usually a fan of Swiss red wines, nor am I a wine connoisseur, but we both liked the Libertin.
-I also enjoyed my glass of Pinot Gris, which earned a Selection Or (gold selection) from the canton of Neuchâtel in 2016.
-We each stuck to one glass of wine throughout our meal.
+To accompany my meal, I had a glass of of 2015 Pinot Gris from Château d’Auvernier.
+It had earned a Selection Or (gold selection) from the canton of Neuchâtel in 2016.
 The restaurant also has a special offer of three wines from the region for CHF 29.